GiovsTech/AstroUnique/README.md

 For an example:

-- [ ] Using APIs to move your telescope engines to follow celestial bodies postion: in progess
+- [ ] Using APIs to move your telescope engines to follow celestial bodies position: in progess

 - [ ] Web Database Catalog: a simple GUI to see the reports of your database catalog (Now it's simply a txt file with some information): in progess